SHMISHRA666/Chrome_Plugin_translate_language/README.md

 ## Getting Started

 More details about setup and usage will be added as needed.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.